Jeff Fisher: Houston / Tennessee Oilers / Titans (1994–2010)

 In 2006, the Titans finished a better-than-expected 8–8.
-Quarterback Steve McNair was traded to the Baltimore Ravens and Vince Young was drafted, but began the season as backup to Billy Volek and Kerry Collins.
-The season began slowly at 0–3 before Volek was replaced by Kerry Collins and, later, Young.
-The team ultimately started 2–7, but following a 27–26 loss to the Baltimore Ravens and McNair, the Titans erupted to win six straight games under Young, including a 24-point rally to beat the New York Giants.
-With this promising record the Titans exercised their right to extend his contract by a year, keeping him as the head coach through the 2007 NFL season.
+Quarterback Steve McNair was traded to the Ravens and Vince Young was selected third overall in the 2006 NFL draft, but began the season as backup to Billy Volek and Kerry Collins.
+The season began slowly at 0–3, before Volek was replaced by Collins and, later, Young.
+The team ultimately started 2–7, but following a 27–26 loss to the Ravens and McNair, the Titans erupted to win six straight games under Young, including a 24-point rally to beat the New York Giants.
+With this promising record, the Titans exercised their right to extend his contract by a year, keeping him as the head coach through the 2007 NFL season.

-In 2007, he led the Titans to a 10–6 record and made the AFC playoffs as the 6th seed, but lost in the opening round to the San Diego Chargers.
+In 2007, Fisher led the Titans to a 10–6 record and made the AFC playoffs as the #6-seed, but they lost in the opening round to the San Diego Chargers.

 In 2008, Fisher led the Titans to a 10–0 undefeated streak only to be upset by Brett Favre and the New York Jets midway through the 2008 season.
-The Titans finished 13–3 and secured the number 1 seed in the AFC, yet lost in the second round of the 2008 NFL Playoffs to the Baltimore Ravens.
+The Titans finished 13–3 and secured the #1 seed in the AFC, but lost in the Divisional Round to the Ravens.

-In 2009 the Titans lost in overtime to the Pittsburgh Steelers in the season's opening game.
-The loss began a six-game slide that reached its nadir in a 59–0 slaughter by the New England Patriots.
-Collins, at the public recommendation of Titans owner Bud Adams, was benched and replaced by Young; the Titans responded by winning eight of their next ten games, highlighted by a dramatic comeback victory over the Arizona Cardinals, a season-ending comeback against the Seattle Seahawks, and a hard-fought overtime win over the Miami Dolphins.
-Highlighting this season was the play of running back Chris Johnson; in his second year of professional football (he'd been drafted 24th in the 2008 NFL Draft) Johnson broke Marshall Faulk's NFL record for total yards from scrimmage with 2,509 and became the sixth back in NFL history to rush over 2,000 yards.
+In 2009, the Titans lost in overtime to the Pittsburgh Steelers in the season-opening game.
+The loss began a six-game slide that reached its nadir in a 59–0 slaughter by the Patriots.
+Collins, at the public recommendation of Adams, was benched and replaced by Young; the Titans responded by winning eight of their next 10 games, highlighted by a dramatic comeback victory over the Arizona Cardinals, a season-ending comeback against the Seattle Seahawks, and a hard-fought overtime win over the Miami Dolphins.
+Highlighting this season was the play of running back Chris Johnson; in his second year of professional football (he was selected 24th in the 2008 NFL draft), Johnson broke Marshall Faulk's NFL record for total yards from scrimmage with 2,509 and became the sixth back in NFL history to rush over 2,000 yards.

-In 2010, relations between Fisher and Vince Young became increasingly strained.
+In 2010, relations between Fisher and Young became increasingly strained.
 In a home game against the Washington Redskins, Young was removed following an injury to his thumb and subsequently not allowed to re-enter the game.
-In disgust, he began removing his equipment while still on the sidelines, eventually throwing his shoulder pads into the stands.
-He walked off of the field as the contest continued.
-Young never appeared in another game for the Titans and was released at the end of the season.
+In disgust, Young began removing his equipment while still on the sidelines, eventually throwing his shoulder pads into the stands.
+Young walked off of the field as the contest continued and he never appeared in another game for the Titans, as he was released at the end of the season.